selkind/GeoMap/documentation/docs_site/docs/field_glossary.md

 ## AGECODE

 **Description:**
 A one to three character symbol for the representative age geologic period or era used in the MAPSYMBOL value.
+These values are defined in the [legend](legend.md).

 **Source of Values:**
 Defined for GeoMAP (following convention used for digital geological map of Australia)